AdobeDocs/journey-optimizer.en/help/using/content-management/access-content-templates.md

 >Currently proper thumbnails can only be generated for HTML-type email content templates.

 When you update a content, you may have to wait a few seconds before the changes are reflected in the thumbnail.

+## Export content templates to another sandbox {#export}

+Journey Optimizer allows you to copy a content template from one sandbox to another.
+For example, you can copy a template from your Stage sandbox environment to your Production sandbox.

+The copy process is carried via a **package export and import** between the source and target sandboxes.
+Detailed information on how to export objects and import them into a target sandbox are available in this section: [Copy objects to another sandbox](../configuration/copy-objects-to-sandbox.md)